cni-iisc/Campus-Simulator/calibrate_betas/README.md

+## Calibration

-The calibration for the simulator
+The calibration of the transmission coefficients at the different interaction spaces is done here.
+The script `tune_model_CPP.py` is used for the calibration on the initial state of the infection spread in India.